New Articles in the Series (August 2018)

 Cultural institutions across North America are working to diversify their audiences and become more inclusive and welcoming places for everyone.
 The role of the docent or guide is becoming more dynamic.
-We begin a series of articles from docents, guides and educators about Inclusion and Diversity initiatives taking place in their institutions and how the docent's role is evolving as a result.
 We hope that these articles will provide you with ideas and examples on the training, touring and engagement skills required in this new vision of a cultural place.

-Find other articles on inclusion and diversity here
+Find all articles on inclusion and diversity here

 We welcome your docent ideas and experiences.
 Share them by: